kurt-krueckeberg/data-structures-cplus/notes/tree-implementations.rst

     In this particular case, however, it is necessary to start from the very beginning with shared_ptr, because being recursive by definition, binary trees have to be implemented with smart pointers, and this you cannot do without shared ownership.

-This seems to mean that the particular recursive algorithm implementation used of the remove algorithm (which is the algorithm shown in the article) won't work with ``std::unique_ptr``.
+This seems to mean that the recursive algorithm implementation used for the remove algorithm (whose source code is in the article) won't work with ``std::unique_ptr``.
 I haven't thought through his algorithm to confirm that this is true.
 The algorithm is (it needs to double checked for accurracy):

 .. code-blocK:: cpp